Validating full-spectrum fitting with a synthetic integral-field spectroscopic observation of the Milky Way: Recovery of the Galaxy Chemodynamical Properties

 The results are shown in Fig.~\ref{fig:haydenplot} where we separate different locations in the same way as \cite{2015ApJ...808..132H}.
 For each panel, the total mass fraction given by true (dotted lines) and \ppxf{} (solid lines) is normalized to 1, respectively.
 Blue lines are mass fraction distributions for $\alphafe{}=0.0$~dex while red lines represent $\alphafe{}=0.4$~dex.
 The overall trends for \alphafe{}-rich and \alphafe{}-poor sequences from \ppxf{} are consistent with the true values for most of the panels, which indicates both sequences are well recovered by \ppxf{}, as also shown by correlation coefficients.
 However, there are some discrepancies such as in the inner regions ($R<5$~kpc) and thin disk ($|z|$<0.5~kpc), where \ppxf{} show smoother metallicity distributions in both the blue and red lines compared to true values.
-In addition, the mass fraction is underestimated at $-1<\mh<0.0$~dex and overestimated at the most metal-rich regions, which is also seen in metallicity distributions in Fig.~\ref{fig:massfractioncomponents1d}.
-Because we do not see the tail at the most metal-rich regions in the true values for both \alphafe{} sequences, this difference is more likely due to the degeneracy of metal-rich populations; these spectra are very similar which means that \ppxf{} will obtain more uncertain results.
+In addition, the mass fraction is underestimated at $-1<\mh<0.0$~dex and overestimated at the most metal-rich regions, which is the same as metallicity distributions in Fig.~\ref{fig:massfractioncomponents1d}.

-When comparing different \alphafe{} sequences, the metallicity positions with the highest mass fraction are identical in both \ppxf{} and true values.
+When comparing different \alphafe{} sequences, the peaks of distributions are at the same metallicity position in both \ppxf{} and true results.
 This differs from our understanding of \alphafe{}-\mh{} relation of the Milky Way.
 It is more likely due to the limited number of \mh{} and \alphafe{} bins in MILES templates that cause the differences of metallicity distribution in different \alphafe{} bins to be indistinguishable.
 Similar findings are also mentioned by \cite{2021ApJ...913L..11S} when they analyzed the \alphafe{}-bimodality of UGC~10738.
 Therefore, we emphasize that more \mh{} and \alphafe{} bins in the spectral templates are necessary to obtain more detailed distributions of this bimodality.
 It can help to make it more feasible to identify the effect of different radial migration and kinematic heating efficiency from the relative fractions of these two sequences when compared with other IFS observations.